-Ecology and local clean air agencies monitor and track emissions to ensure levels of outdoor air pollutants meet federal and state air quality standards.
+Ecology and local clean air agencies monitor and track emissions to make sure levels of outdoor air pollutants meet federal and state air quality standards.
 We focus on EPA's "criteria" pollutants and other chemicals broadly known as air toxics.
-Our programs and strategies prevent air pollution from reaching levels that are harmful to human health or the environment.
+Our programs and strategies prevent air pollution from reaching levels that are unhealthy for people or the environment.

 Criteria air pollutants

 EPA established a list of 187 hazardous air pollutants.
-We regulate about 400 toxic air pollutants from commercial and industrial sources.
+We regulate over 430 toxic air pollutants from commercial and industrial sources.
 We prioritized 21 of those toxic air pollutants because of their health risk.
 To reduce levels of these priority pollutants, we are working to reduce diesel emissions and wood smoke.